knative/release/PROCEDURES.md

 For any problems in a specific repo, get in touch with the [relevant WG leads](https://github.com/knative/community/blob/main/working-groups/WORKING-GROUPS.md#working-groups) leads to fix them.

 ## Dependency check

 tl;dr: check that all the dependencies for the repo are up-to-date and aligned with the relase version.

 ### Exceptions

 Repos that don't have dependencies naturally don't need a dependency check and this step can be skipped for those.
 Currently, `knative.dev/hack` is the only `knative.dev` repo that does not have any dependencies.

 ### Aligning dependencies

-Each repo needs to be successfully updated to use the latest version of all shared dependencies **before** its release branch is cut.
+Each repo needs to be successfully updated to use the latest version of all shared dependencies **before** its release branch is cut.Refer **[Supporting Repo Dependencies](PROCEDURES.md/#supporting-repo-dependencies)** and **[Core Repo Dependencies](PROCEDURES.md/#Core-repo-dependencies)**.

 In order to align the `knative.dev` dependencies, `knative-sandbox/knobots` automation will run "Upgrade to latest dependencies PRs ([example](https://github.com/knative/eventing/pull/4713)) for each repo, executing the command `./hack/update-deps.sh --upgrade --release 0.20` and committing all the content.
 Note: `buoy check`, which is invoked in the script, will fail if the dependencies are not yet ready.

 - If there is no "Upgrade to latest dependencies" PR open, the update PR might already have been merged.
 If this is not the case, manually trigger the generation of this PR starting the [Knobots Auto Update Deps](https://github.com/knative-sandbox/knobots/actions/workflows/auto-update-deps.yaml) and wait for the PR to pop in the repo you need.
 Note that in the automation run you have to change the field `If true, send update PRs even for deps changes that don't change vendor.
 Use this only for releases.` to **true**, because in some cases there are no code changes in the vendor.
 - Check the `go.mod` to ensure hashes point to commit hash at the head of the release branch of the dependency repo
-  - For the **[supporting repos](TIMELINE.md#supporting-repos)** repos (`hack`, `pkg`, etc) you should see the dependency version pointing at a revision which should match the `HEAD` of the release branch.
+  - For the **[supporting repos](PROCEDURES.md#supporting-repos)** repos (`hack`, `pkg`, etc) you should see the dependency version pointing at a revision which should match the `HEAD` of the release branch.
 E.g. `knative.dev/pkg v0.0.0-20210112143930-acbf2af596cf` points at the revision `acbf2af596cf`, which is the `HEAD` of the `release-0.20` branch in `pkg` repo.
   - For the **core release** repos, you should see the dependency version pointing at the version tag.
 E.g. `knative.dev/eventing v0.20.0` points at the tag `v0.20.0` in the `eventing` repo.

 ## Releasability check

 tl;dr: check that the releasability test is passing.
+If there is any failure, check if the correct SHA is updated in the required repo.

 ### Exceptions

 Repos that don't have dependencies naturally don't need a releasability check and this step can be skipped for those.
 Currently, `knative.dev/hack` is the only `knative.dev` repo that does not have any dependencies.

 The releasability check will not work on dot releases and there is a potential for false positives in those cases.

 ### Updating the releasability defaults

 Open a PR in the `knative/release` repo to update the releasability defaults for a release.
-This can be found in the [releasability worfklow](https://github.com/knative/release/blob/main/.github/workflows/releasability.yaml#L20)
+This can be found in the [releasability worfklow](https://github.com/knative/release/blob/main/.github/workflows/releasability.yaml#L24)

 ### Verifying releasability

 An automatic releasability workflow is executed periodically and the results are posted on the corresponding Slack release channel.
 If the dependencies are properly aligned, the releasability test will pass.

 A test can be re-run by manually running the [Releasability workflow](https://github.com/knative/release/actions).